Skip to content

 5. Highly Sensitive Parents

 As the name suggests, this is a Facebook group for sensitive parents looking for more balance, flow and purpose in life.
-The group shares information, inspiration, and support to help Highly Sensitive Parents feel less alone.

-And with over 7K members, this group is by Karin Monster-Peters – an energy management and life purpose coach.
+With over 7K members, this group is by Karin Monster-Peters – an energy management and life purpose coach.

 6. Services for Highly Sensitive People

-Want to promote your products or services to an HSP audience?
-This Facebook support group is for you.
 Services for Highly Sensitive People is a public group providing a space for people to offer services tailored to Highly Sensitive Persons (HSPs).

 And as for an interesting fact, the group is a child of the second group in this list – Highly Sensitive People.
 It has over 4K members.